When did I do what?

 1985-1996 I also became a sysop on a Fido BBS system where the readers could dial in and exchange E-mail and files - that was quite something at that time!

-August 1985 I switched education to Aarhus Business College to take the Datamatician course (Datamatiker).
+August 1985 I switched education to Aarhus Business College to take the Datamatician education (Datamatiker).

-December 1987 I finished the Datamatician course and moved back to Sealand.
+December 1987 I finished the Datamatician education and moved back to Sealand.

 February 1988 I got a job at AmbraSoft A/S as a software engineer.